pulumi/docs/reference/pkg/nodejs/@pulumi/azure/mysql/index.md

 ```

 The name of the resource group in which to create the MySQL Server.
+Changing this forces a new resource to be created.

 <h3 class="pdoc-member-header">
 <a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/master/sdk/nodejs/mysql/server.ts#L49">property sku</a>